CYBERPHRENIA/CYBERPHRENIA/README.md

 GAMES - Doki Doki Literature Club, Needy Streamer Overload, Yandere Simulator, Hollow Knight/Silksong, Pocket Mirror, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, No I'm Not A Human, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Leyley, Ponytown duh…

-MUSIC - Jazmin Bean, S3RL, Baby Bugs, Zheanie, Filthshit, Ke$ha, Poppy, Maretu, Aeyesha Erotica, Linkin Park, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Melanie Martinez, Suicidal Idol, Biz and more and more and more amd m0re @n& mx:r3 more MORE MORE MORE MORE MORE MORE MORE MORE MORE M&;?!'F&...
+MUSIC - Jazmin Bean, S3RL, Baby Bugs, Zheanie, Filthshit, Ke$ha, Poppy, Maretu, Ayesha Erotica, Linkin Park, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Melanie Martinez, Suicidal Idol, Biz and more..
+ITS AN ADDICTION! （≧∇≦）

-RESTART FILE...

 I DO NOT SUPPORT THE ACTIONS OF ANYONE/ANYTHING PROBLEMATIC OBVIOUSLY OR AM PART OF SOME FANDOM, I JUST ENJOY THE CREATIONS.